cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ~~~
 struct {
-    opaque context<0..2^8-1>;
     opaque id<0..2^16-1>;
     opaque data<1..2^16-1>;
 } CredentialRequest;
 ~~~

-context
-: An opaque string which identifies the credential request and which will be echoed in the response.
-Clients use this to tie requests and responses together.

 id
 : An opaque string carrying the client account information, if available.
 If absent,